Ilam province: Climate

-Flood
+Floods

 Occasional heavy rainstorms in spring and autumn bring, sometimes, huge floods.
 The steep slopes of Zagros Mountains, soil type, lack of vegetation are among some of the reasons why Ilam province is prone to flooding.
 Moreover, majority of communities in Ilam province are located in the floodplains, at the foothills of mountains, on river banks and near sources of water, so there is always risk of flooding with potential human and financial costs.
 According to the available statistics, Mehran and Dehloran counties are at the highest risk of flooding due to their lower elevation compared to the rest of the province and the subsequent concentration and joining of rivers and streams.

 The latest flood happened in March and April 2019, in which most of country, including Ilam province, experienced levels of flooding.
-On April 1, 2019, the flood destructed many bridges including the Gavmishan bridge in Darreh Shahr, an important bridge over Karkheh River which connects south of the province to Lorestan and rest of the country.
-The bridge was reopened months later on October 6, 2019.
+On 1 April 2019, the flood destructed many bridges including the Gavmishan bridge in Darreh Shahr, an important bridge over Karkheh River which connects south of the province to Lorestan and rest of the country.
+The bridge was reopened months later on 6 October 2019.